Filing a complaint with Kifid: your rights and step-by-step plan

 How do you file a complaint with Kifid?

-The process proceeds in several steps:
+The process consists of several steps:

-2. Submit to Kifid
+2. Submitting to Kifid

 3. Handling by Kifid